mierbear/miercury/README.md

 code mierventure
-think of something to write for the index content lol ✅implement header for character page
+think of something to write for the index content lol ✅implement header for character page implement mobile support add artists i like in about me

 ✅finish index bg night
 finish index bg day